JoaoSaraiva1/CapitalEuropeia/README.md

 :trophy: A little of the history of the Restaurants and of its most typical dishes of the region

-> Status do Projeto: Under development :warning:
+> Status of the Project: Under development :warning:

 ### Listas de funcionalidades
 - Show the names of the restaurants in a list